Please contact us to learn more and request pricing for our products:

 - Reduce diagnosis effort by using a common interface for testing various Incremental Encoders, Serial Encoders, and Resolvers.

 - Simplify testing by view encoder counts, count rate, phase, line states, electrical angle, mechanical angle, and encoder alarm information on the same screen.

 - View resolver sine, cosine, vector levels, and calculated angle.

 - Track quality and process by logging results to disk and printing reports for customers.

 - Reduce errors and time using static alignment techniques.

-- Generate encoder memory reports and view data in human readable format (lockup angles shown in degrees, max current in amps, stall torque in Nm, max velocity in RPM, etc.) See example in this Memory Brochure.
+- Generate encoder memory reports and view data in human readable format (lockup angles shown in degrees, max current in amps, stall torque in Nm, max velocity in RPM, etc.)

 - Reprogram new encoders with specific memory configurations to replace non functioning encoders.